Bug report #9408

 The file is 2.5mb; I've had to sign various waivers to get it for data security etc (it's just bathymetry data but still); given that this is probably required for debugging I can email to whoever's assigned to this, rather than just posting it as an attachment here.

-#2 Updated by Simon Dedman almost 6 years ago
+#2 Updated by Simon Dedman about 6 years ago

 - Status changed from Feedback to Closed